datmo/datmo-tutorials/kaggle-titanic/cli/README.md

 For auto-ml, we use the tpot algorithm, which works as follows,
 ![](./images/usage_auto-ml.png)

 ##### d.
-Creating versions or snapshots
+Creating versions (snapshots)

-During the process of EDA, data cleaning and algorithm selection, we would be using datmo to create versions of work by creating datmo snapshots.
-As you see below, we created three snapshots at the end of the notebook tutorial.
+During the process of EDA, data cleaning and algorithm selection, we will be using datmo to create versions of work by creating datmo snapshots.
+As you see below, we created three snapshots at the end of the notebook tutorial - One after EDA, and the later two from different versions of our model.
 More information about the flow can be found in the notebook file.

 ```bash
 home:~/datmo-tutorials/auto-ml$ datmo snapshot create -m "auto-ml-2"